hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600618v3-riosworld-benchmarking-the-risk-of-multimodal-computer-use-agents.md

 ---
 layout: default
-title: RiOSWorld: Benchmarking the Risk of Multimodal Computer-Use Agents
+title: "RiOSWorld: Benchmarking the Risk of Multimodal Computer-Use Agents"
 ---

 # RiOSWorld: Benchmarking the Risk of Multimodal Computer-Use Agents